 2. Contact your CA, who will assist you and your roommate in completing or reviewing your Living Agreement.
 Your CA will be able to assist you to resolve your roommate issues.
 If issues persist, please contact your Assistant Director, or ask your CA to do this.

-The staff in the Office of Housing and Residential Life wants your living-learning experience at Kenyon to be a positive one.
+The staff in the Office of Residential Life wants your living-learning experience at Kenyon to be a positive one.
 If you have questions, ideas, suggestions, or problems, contact your CA or Assistant Director.
 We will do our best to help!